netx-ulx/NC/XorCoding/README.md

 }
 ```

 This program describes a pipeline implementing a simple coding scheme, Exclusive-OR (XOR) coding.
-It implements two forwarding behaviours by inserting entries in two different tables of xorcoding.p4, namely ```t_unicast``` and ```table_multicast```: (for consistency, use the same notation to name things, so tab_unicast and tab_multicast for example.
-I would avoid t_sth since that suffix/prefix is usually used for type definition ).
+It implements two forwarding behaviours by inserting entries in two different tables of xorcoding.p4, namely ```tab_unicast``` and ```tab_multicast```:

- * ```t_unicast```: this table is used to implement the forwarding to one port behaviour.
+ * ```tab_unicast```: this table is used to implement the forwarding to one port behaviour.
 It matches on the ingress port of the switch and provides the ```set_out_port``` action, which provides a single port to which the packet will be forwarded to.

- * ```table_multicast```: this table also implements a forwarding behaviour, matching on the same parameter as the above.
+ * ```tab_multicast```: this table also implements a forwarding behaviour, matching on the same parameter as the above.
 Only in this case the ```action_multicast``` action is provided.
 This action provides a multicast group containing a set of ports to which the packet should be forwarded to.

 Regarding the coding process itself, the p4 program can be seen as having three core modules.
 They are implemented by manipulating metadata and by inserting entries into three different tables ```store_table```, ```do_coding_table``` and ```do_decoding_table```.
 All tables match on the ingress port, except for the ```do_decoding_table``` that also matches on the type of the packet.
 The action provided by each table sets the respective metadata fields values ```store_flag```, ```do_coding```, and ```do_decoding``` to 1.
 This is done so that when the packet reaches the control block, the processing applied changes depending on the rules installed in the switches.